This section provides steps to complete the following basic setup tasks for a newly installed Clear Linux* OS system:

 Install and update the OS software to its current version

 Clear Linux OS has a unique application and architecture to add and update applications and to perform system updates called software update utility or swupd.
 Software applications are installed as bundles using the sub-command bundle-add.

 The sysadmin-basic bundle installs the vast majority of applications useful to a system administrator.
 Install the sysadmin-basic bundle:

 swupd bundle-add sysadmin-basic

 We provide the full list of bundles and packages installed with the sysadmin-basic bundle.
-Additionally, we have listed all Clear Linux bundles, active or deprecated.
+Additionally, we have listed all bundles for Clear Linux OS, active or deprecated.
 Click any bundle on the list to view the manifest of the bundle.

 Set up a new user and add the new user to the wheel group